MenxLi/lfss/docs/Permission.md

 # Permission System
 There are two user roles in the system: Admin and Normal User ("users" are like "buckets" to some extent).
+A user have all permissions of the files and subpaths under its path (starting with `/<user>/`).
+Admins have all permissions of all files and paths.

+> **path** ends with `/` and **file** does not end with `/`.

 ## Peers
 The user can have multiple peer users.
-The peer user can have read or write access to the user's path, depending on the permission set.
+The peer user can have read or write access to the user's path, depending on the access level set when adding the peer user.
 The peer user can list the files under the user's path.
-If the peer user has write access, then the peer user can `GET`/`PUT`/`POST`/`DELETE` files under the user's path.
+If the peer user only has read access (peer-r), then the peer user can only `GET` files under the user's path.
-If the peer user has read access, then the peer user can only `GET` files under the user's path.
+If the peer user has write access (peer-w), then the peer user can `GET`/`PUT`/`POST`/`DELETE` files under the user's path.

 ## Ownership
 A file is owned by the user who created it, may not necessarily be the user under whose path the file is stored (admin/write-peer can create files under any user's path).

+# Non-peer and public access

-**NOTE:** below discussion is based on the assumption that the user is not a peer of the path owner.
+**NOTE:** below discussion is based on the assumption that the user is not a peer of the path owner, or is guest user (public access).

 ## File access with `GET` permission
-The `GET` is used to access the file (if path is not ending with `/`), or to list the files under a path (if path is ending with `/`).

 ### File access
 For accessing file content, the user must have `GET` permission of the file, which is determined by the `permission` field of both the owner and the file.